JatinJain123/EfficientMe/README.md

 ---

 Note : The scheduler part is still not completed.
-I am currently working on the that part.
+I am currently working on that part.